pjaudiomv/bmlt-cloud-vm-guide/docs/docs/initial-setup/bmlt-installation.md

 # BMLT Installation

-This guide covers installing the BMLT Root Server on your configured LAMP stack.
+This guide covers installing the BMLT Server on your configured LAMP stack.

-## Download BMLT Root Server
+## Download BMLT Server

 ### Get Latest Release
 Download the latest stable version from GitHub: